sirJiggles/dev-infra/README.md

 `NPM_TOKEN` is needed so repos that use npm can publish to the registry.
 Get this token generated in your NPM account with the right access (an automation token, to bypass MFA)

+In the [config file](/src/config/index.ts) you can set the scope of your npm org.
+This will change the scope for you in the package.json file when you use a template

 ### Github

 For github there are a few config settings, mainly as the sync of the repos and how they are configured is done using the [octokit](https://github.com/octokit/octokit.js) client, which requires values for various operations, they are: